juruen/rmapi/README.md

 rMAPI is a Go app that allows you to acces the ReMarkable Cloud API programmatically.

 You can interact with the different API end-points through a shell.
-However, you can also run commandis non-interactively.
+However, you can also run commands non-interactively.
 This may come in handy to script certian workflows such as taking automatic backups or uploading documents programmatically.

 ![Console Capture](docs/console.gif)